Professor and J. Crayton Pruitt Family Endowed Chair

 Biosketch

-Dr. Schmidt is the J. Crayton Pruitt Family Endowed Chair and the former Department Chair (2013-2023) for the University of Florida J. Crayton Pruitt Family Department of Biomedical Engineering.
-Prior to joining the University of Florida in 2013, Dr. Schmidt was at the University of Texas at Austin in both Biomedical Engineering (founding member) and Chemical Engineering.
+Dr. Schmidt is a Distinguished Professor, the J. Crayton Pruitt Family Endowed Chair, and former Department Chair for the University of Florida J. Crayton Pruitt Family Department of Biomedical Engineering.
+She is also an affiliate faculty member in Chemical Engineering and Materials Science and Engineering, and a member of the McKnight Brain Institute and the Breathing Research and Therapeutics Center.
+Prior to joining UF, Dr. Schmidt was the B.F.
+Goodrich Endowed Professor at the University of Texas at Austin in both Biomedical Engineering (founding member) and Chemical Engineering.
+She was also a member of the Texas Materials Institute.

-Dr. Schmidt has over 25 years of experience in neural tissue engineering and wound healing, with over $25M in funding and 185 peer-reviewed papers and chapters (H-index=66), 30 issued U.S. patents, and has trained 18 post-doctoral engineers and scientists (67% women and URM), 50 graduate students (50% women and URM), and hundreds of undergraduates in her laboratory.
-Dr. Schmidt is also active in innovation, commercialization, and clinical translation efforts.
-Her work is the foundation for the Avance Nerve Repair graft from Axogen (over 75,000 grafts implanted in patients) and the VersaWrap Protector from her affiliated start-up company, Alafair Biosciences (over 6500 grafts implanted).
-Dr. Schmidt is a Section Editor for Current Opinion in Biomedical Engineering and served as the inaugural Deputy Editor-in-Chief for Journal of Materials Chemistry B, a publication of the Royal Society of Chemistry, from 2012-2016.
-She currently serves on editorial boards for Acta Biomaterialia, Journal of Neural Engineering, Tissue Engineering Part A, Journal of Biomedical Materials Research A, Journal of Biomaterials Science-Polymer Edition, International Journal of Nanomedicine, and Nanomedicine.
+Dr. Schmidt has over 28 years of experience in neural tissue engineering and wound healing, with more than $25M in funding, over 185 peer-reviewed papers and book chapters (H-index = 69; >25,000 citations), and 37 issued U.S. patents, and many more globally.
+She has trained over 18 post-doctoral engineers and scientists (67% women and underrepresented minorities), 45 graduate students (50% women and URM), and hundreds of undergraduates in her laboratory.
+Dr. Schmidt is also active in innovation, commercialization, and clinical translation.
+Her work is foundational to the Avance Nerve Repair graft from Axogen (with over 100,000 grafts implanted) and VersaWrap from her affiliated start-up, Alafair Biosciences (over 22,000 grafts implanted).
+Alafair Biosciences was listed on the 2023 Inc. 5000 of fastest-growing companies.
+She is Section Editor for Current Opinion in Biomedical Engineering, former Deputy Editor-in-Chief for Journal of Materials Chemistry B (2012-2016), and serves on the editorial boards of multiple journals, including Acta Biomaterialia and Journal of Neural Engineering.

-Dr. Schmidt has received numerous major awards and recognitions.
-She is a Fellow of AIMBE, the National Academy of Inventors (NAI), the Biomedical Engineering Society (BMES), the American Society for the Advancement of Science (AAAS), the International Academy of Medical and Biological Engineering (IAMBE), and the International Union of Societies for Biomaterials Science and Engineering (FBSE/IUSBSE).
-She is an inductee into the Florida Inventors Hall of Fame and an elected member of the Florida Academy of Science, Engineering and Medicine of Florida (Florida’s equivalent to the National Academies).
-Dr. Schmidt has received other prominent recognitions, including the TERMIS-AM Commercialization/Innovation Award, the Clemson Award for Applied Research from the Society For Biomaterials, the American Competitiveness and Innovation Fellowship from the National Science Foundation, and the Chairmen’s Distinguished Life Sciences Award from the Christopher Columbus Fellowship Foundation and U.S. Chamber of Commerce.
+Dr. Schmidt has received numerous prestigious awards and recognitions.
+She is an elected member of the National Academies of Engineering (NAE) and Medicine (NAM) and a Fellow of the National Academy of Inventors (NAI), AIMBE, the Biomedical Engineering Society (BMES), the American Association for the Advancement of Science (AAAS), the International Academy of Medical and Biological Engineering (IAMBE), and the International Union of Societies for Biomaterials Science and Engineering (FBSE/IUSBSE).
+She is also an inductee into the Florida Inventors Hall of Fame and a member of the Florida Academy of Science, Engineering, and Medicine.
+Dr. Schmidt’s other notable honors include AIMBE’s Pierre Galletti Award, the BMES Athanasiou Medal of Excellence in Translational Bioengineering, the Clemson Award for Applied Research from the Society for Biomaterials, the American Competitiveness and Innovation Fellowship from the National Science Foundation, and the Chairmen’s Distinguished Life Sciences Award from the Christopher Columbus Fellowship Foundation and the U.S. Chamber of Commerce.